 Early Payment Discounts

 A third type of discount is similar to incentives but is really a reward to a customer to act.
 The act is making a payment on his account.
 In many industries customers have accounts with the business.
-So the customer owes money via receivables.
+The customer owes money via receivables.
 The business may have issues with its working capital or a desire to shorten the working capital cycle.
-So the company offers an early payment discount on the amount due.
+The company offers an early payment discount on the amount due.
 Often the terms offered are 2 percentage points discount if paid within 10 days or 1 point if paid within 15 days.

 Besides, it meets the test as a discount, the customer pays less for a higher value.